joshuagryphon/plastid/docs/source/concepts/coordinates.rst

   - a chromosome name
   - a start position
   - an end position
-  - a chromosome strand ('+' for the forward strand, '-' for the reverse strand, or '.' for a feature on both/no strands).
+  - a chromosome strand: ('+' for the forward strand, '-' for the reverse
+      - '+' for the forward strand
+      - '-' for the reverse stranded
+      - '.' for both strands / unstranded features

 This gives rise to several non-obvious considerations: